MissionBit/phaser-template/README.md

 * [Examples](http://examples.phaser.io)
 * [Forum](http://html5gamedevs.com/forum/14-phaser/)

-To download this template, click "Download Zip" on the right side of this page.
+To download these templates, click "Download Zip" on the right side of this page.
+Each template is in a separate folder.